icemanoftruth/theoperator/README.md

 Step 5: Run The Operator
 Make sure your Twitch chat window is visible on the screen where you mapped the coordinates.
-Run the bot from your terminal:
+Run the bot from your terminal or open command prompt as administrator:

 Bash
 python theoperator.py